onurkerimov/match.js/README.md

     .do(["red", "green", "blue"], (el) => document.body.style.backgroundColor = el)
 ```

 **Does readability increase?** Well yes, even before you get used to the above articulation.
 The ordering makes iteasy to read.
-This ordering can't be achieved with clsasical if-else or switch-case.
+This ordering can't be achieved with classical if-else or switch-case.

 **Ease of maintenance?** Improves significantly.
 Definitely results in more scalable code.